ioskrew/SwiftLayout/README.md

   ...
   ```

-  also, you can set constant and multiplier like this:
+  also, the constraint and multiplier can be set as follows.

   ```swift
   Anchors.top.constant(10)
   Anchors.top.multiplier(10)
   ```

-- width and height attributes can be set for first item(view) self not second item.
+- Width and height become the item itself if you do not set the second item.

   ```swift
   superview.sublayout {